 But what if you do?
 What if something goes wrong and you need the back-up your policy provides?
 Are you sure whatever's happened is covered?
 How do you even go about making a claim?
 And who should you call?

 It makes no sense to pay for all that help and protection only to miss out on it at a crucial time.
 So you need to be familiar with the what, when, and who of a professional indemnity claim - just in case.
 Especially since they tend to be rather more complicated than claims for, say, a lost laptop.

 Luckily, we're here to help.

 What's the best timing for a professional indemnity claim?

-Timing is a big factor.
-We always advocate getting in touch with your broker or insurer the moment you think something’s not quite right.
+Timing is a big factor for claims.
+We always advise getting in touch with your broker or insurer the moment you think something’s not quite right.
 Your broker is the best bet if you have one.

 I definitely have a claim.
 Or do I?